 Transparent or Intercepting Proxy

 Simply add the word transparent after the port number.
-Thats its.
-Save the config and then restart the Squid service
+That is it.
+Save the config and then restart the Squid service.

 Add the following line in the squid.conf file: